MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 Virtual Desktop Infrastructure (VDI) is virtualization technology that hosts a desktop operating system and applications on a centralized server in a data center.
 This enables a fully personalized desktop experience to users with a fully secured and compliant centralized source.

 Microsoft Teams in a virtualized environment supports chat and collaboration.
-And with the Windows Virtual Desktop or Citrix platforms, calling and meeting functionality also are supported.
+And with the Windows Virtual Desktop, Citrix, and VMware platforms, calling and meeting functionality also are supported.

 Teams in a virtualized environment supports multiple configurations.
 These include VDI, dedicated, shared, persistent, and non-persistent modes.
 Features are in continuous development and are added on a regular basis, and functionality will expand in the coming months and years.